roshin8/Root-Redmi-Note5-Pro/README.md

   - This is alternative for Xposed module as Xposed is for lower Android versions (I think)

 Additional Resources:
-- If issue with fastboot not recognizing detecting device
+- If issue with fastboot not detecting device
   - https://www.qasimtricks.com/2022/01/fix-fastboot-not-detecting-device.html
   - https://forum.xda-developers.com/t/fastboot-cannot-recognize-device-but-adb-can.4040635/page-2
   - https://android.stackexchange.com/questions/46142/fastboot-doesnt-see-device